 It’s More Than Just Facts

 A technical document is a cohesive machine.
 It is more than just a collection of facts and terms.
-Every element, from the graphics to the heading styles, are chosen to help you, the reader.
+Every element, from the graphics to the heading styles, is chosen to help you, the reader.
 Pay attention to context clues that the author leaves you.
 For example, if certain functions are in bold, the author is signaling that this function is important and may be used often.

 Technical documents come in all formats and forms.
 However, a few simple tricks can help you navigate technical documentation more easily and efficiently.
 Keep in mind your role as the reader by gauging your level of expertise and pinpointing the audience’s purpose.
 Pay attention to notes and captions and take notice of context clues that indicate what is important.
 With practice, these tips will help you better understand what the author is trying to convey.